 Many of the community service courses are scheduled as highly concentrated short-term activities during the evenings or on weekends for individuals who work or provide for families during the day.
-Some previously successful community service activities include banking seminars, photography, creative writing, real estate seminars, law enforcement seminars, aerobic exercise, country/western dance, aquatic exercise, cake decorating, and cowboy poetry.
+Some previously successful community service activities include banking seminars, photography, creative writing, real estate seminars, law enforcement seminars, aerobic exercise, country/western dance, aquatic exercise, cake decorating, and therapy dog training.

-Information about current community service offerings is available through the Coordinator of Business and Industry Training at 405-382-9246.
+Information about current community service offerings is available through the Coordinator of Business and Industry Training at s.brooks@sscok.edu or405-382-9261.